USN-3675-1: GnuPG vulnerabilities

 Lance Vick discovered that GnuPG did not enforce configurations where

-key certification required an offline master Certify key.
+key certification required an offline primary Certify key.
 An attacker

 with access to a signing subkey could generate certifications that